cleon/ld-spring-angular-react/README.md

 Try adding targeting rules to the `discount-pricing` flag to manipulate the Product's price.
 For example, set a rule to reduce the price by 50% for all Products priced over $100.

 You can also add rules to the `enable-purchasing` flag to govern the state of the "Place Order" button.
 For example, set a rule that disables purchasing of all `food` products priced under $50.

+> Don't forget you can set the user's email and plan attributes via querystring.

 Combine multiple attributes and conditions on one or both flags for even more toggling fun!